whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 Your love could light up the world, but it's hard to keep giving alone.
 And it's hard to give if you don't feel very grateful.

 When you cultivate deep relationships with other people and nonhumans, where each person is grateful for the other's gifts, then magic happens.
 It would be unthinkable to give less than your deepest love, as that's simply what people expect of each other in deep relationships.
-And of course, it's deep satisfying to give your love to people who are grateful for it.
+And of course, it's satisfying to give your love to people who are grateful for it.

 But how to form such deep reciprocal relationships, where people share their gifts generously, and feel grateful for the gifts they receive?